sontol/electrumx/windows.md

 Run electrumx.bat

-If you want to end the run press CTRL+C or CTRL+BREAK
+If you want to end the run press CTRL+C